blacktop/8sleep/docs/daemon.md

 1. **No schedule items found**: Check your config file path and YAML syntax
 2. **Authentication failed**: Verify your email and password in the config
 3. **Actions not executing**: Ensure times are in correct format and check system time
 4. **Permission denied**: Make sure config file is readable by the user running the daemon
+5. **Device state out of sync after wake**: The daemon automatically detects and corrects this.
+If issues persist, check logs for sync warnings

+### State Synchronization

+The daemon automatically checks if your Eight Sleep device is in the correct state based on your schedule.
+This is especially useful when:

+- Your computer goes to sleep/hibernation and misses scheduled events
+- The device was manually controlled outside of the daemon
+- Network connectivity was temporarily lost

+The daemon will:
+1. Determine what the device state should be based on the most recent scheduled action
+2. Check the actual device state via the Eight Sleep API
+3. Automatically correct any mismatches by executing the appropriate action

+This feature can be disabled with `--sync-state=false` if needed.